Using Docker Containers

-SkyPilot can run a Docker container either as the runtime environment for your task, or as the task itself.
+SkyPilot can run a container either as a task, or as the runtime environment of a cluster.

 resources: